Restless Leg Disorders in Kids with ADHD

-In kids with ADHD, lack of sleep tends to worsen their symptoms.
+In kids with ADHD, lack of sleep tends to make their symptoms worse.
 One study looked at the impact of improving sleep in children with ADHD.
 It found that consistently good sleep helped limit and, in some cases, even completely control symptoms of hyperactivity and inattention.

 Managing ADHD and sleep problems

 Medicines are commonly used to manage ADHD.
 But the stimulant medicines that are effective in controlling symptoms can often cause sleep problems, such as insomnia.
-Because insomnia can worsen ADHD, some parents choose not to use medicines for their ADHD.
+Because insomnia can make ADHD worse, some parents choose not to use medicines for their ADHD.
 Instead, they focus on therapy, counseling, and social skills training to change the child's behavior.
-It's important for a child who takes stimulant medicine twice a day to take the second dose no later than 2 p.m., so that it's less likely to cause sleep problems.
+It's important for a child who takes stimulant medicine twice a day to take the second dose no later than 2 p.m. so that it's less likely to cause sleep problems.

 These are other steps parents can take to control and prevent symptoms and help children with ADHD sleep better: